codefresh-io/docs.codefresh.io/_docs/administration/account-user-management/access-control.md

       >You cannot select the **Create** privilege together with the other privileges.
 The **Create** privilege requires a separate rule.
        **Any** indicates no privileges are selected.
     1. To assign tags, select one of the following:
-        *  **All tags**: Allows access only to entities with tags, regardless of the actual tag names.
+        *  **All tags**: Allows access only to entities with or without tags, regardless of the actual tag names.
         *  **Without tags**: Allows access only to entities that do not have tags assigned to them.
         * **Named tags**: Allows access only to those entities with the same tag names.